-Kaleidoscope parade is one of the most Instagrammable places in Tbilisi when you travel to Georgia.
+Paradnaya Kaleidoscope is one of the most Instagrammable places in Tbilisi that you have to visit on your travel to Georgia.
 There are over a thousand photos taken here.
 This wooden house of the 19th century, located on Betlemi Street, is a real architectural pearl of this ancient city.
-When I crossed the threshold, I was blinded by the style of this old house and the way the glare from the stained-glass windows sparkled with different colours on the walls, floor and ceiling.
-This is the only building in Tbilisi with colourful stained glass decor, which is also very well preserved.
+When I crossed the threshold, I was blinded by the style of this old house and the way the glare from the stained-glass windows sparkled with different colors on the walls, floor, and ceiling.
+This is the only building in Tbilisi with colorful stained glass decor, which is also very well preserved.
 The apartments in the House-Kaleidoscope are being rented out, but there is an art gallery on the ground floor, so you can freely visit it during the daytime.
 The place is open from 10 am until 8 pm, so there is no point in coming early in the morning.
-It is best to visit the gallery during the day, around 12 when light penetrates all windows perfectly and plays with the reflection of coloured glass.
+It is best to visit the gallery during the day, around 12 when light penetrates all windows perfectly and plays with the reflection of colored glass.
 Take this free offer and have your Instagram pictures when you travel to Tbilisi.

 One of the best ways to feel the atmosphere of Tbilisi is to get lost in the Old Town and explore its secret courtyards and balconies.
 Always try to pay attention to the upper galleries and sculptures, as small stones often break off from them.
 While hunting for beautiful pictures in this old part of the city, you have two ways to go, and in both, you will look at Tbilisi from and to: